 Welcome to Japan

 Matsuyama is the biggest city on the island of Shikoku, Japan.
 It's also the capital of Ehime Prefecture.
 Matsuyama is a vibrant city of living traditions, set against a backdrop of historical buildings, where haiku poetry is still enjoyed as a part of daily life.
 A full calendar of seasonal festivals means that there's always something eye-catching going on.
 The city is served by a network of vintage trams and steam trains, so getting about is easy.
 Matsuyama also has miles of sandy beaches in this city framing the beautiful, island-studded, Seto Inland Sea.

 Nagoya City breathes history, as testified by the epic movies (such as Shogun and Ran) centred around Nagoya Castle.
 But it was Expo 2005 that put Nagoya on the world map.
 A total of 121 countries participated in the event, which attracted more than 22 million visitors over the six months of the Expo.
-Post-Expo, Nagoya is positioning itself both as a centre for hi-tech industries and as a tourist gateway.
-Toyota Cars, old and new famed ceramics Shinto shrines and Buddhist temples dolls and robots castles, feudal villas and farmhouses pearls, art and a plethora of shopping and nightlife.
+Post-Expo, Nagoya is positioning itself both as a center for hi-tech industries and as a tourist gateway.
+Toyota Cars, old and new famed ceramics, Shinto shrines and Buddhist temples, dolls and robots castles, feudal villas and farmhouses pearls, art and a plethora of shopping and nightlife await you in this not-so-obvious choice of a Japanese destination.

 Sitting in the heart of the Kansai region, Osaka is its third largest city of Japan.
 It could be the closeness to Korea, China and the coast that has made it to become known as the “Kitchen of Japan”.
 Osaka’s people have a true zest for life, they promote a casual air and ease and are slightly, unconventionally boisterous.
 Osaka is regenerating, now recognising its past beauty and is working hard to re-establish it.
 This stimulating city that works to live, is now more than ever a must-see.

 With its rich natural landscape, stunning scenery and distinctive seasons, Sapporo would satisfy the explorer in any one of us.
 This capital of Hokkaidō, the most northern and second largest island of Japan, was established in 1868, its vast open wilderness backed by magnificent mountains appealed to the early settlers.